CreepyCrawler14/KevinBot/README.md

 # Contact Information

 For questions, concerns, or complaints, you can contact us via email at KevinBot@tutanota.com.
-We will get back to you as soon as I can.
+We will get back to you as soon as we can.